-Mahrez reveals secret behind his no. 26 shirt at Manchester City and Leicester City | Goal.com
+Mahrez reveals secret behind his No. 26 shirt at Manchester City and Leicester City | Goal.com

 On his pre-match ritual, Mahrez added: “I recite a bit of Quaran and I just pray, and ask God to make sure everything is okay today.”

-Earlier on Thursday, Mahrez was missing in action as Algeria were held to a 3-3 draw by Zambia in their penultimate 2022 Africa Cup of Nations qualifiers.
+Earlier on Thursday, Mahrez was missing in action as Algeria were held to a 3-3 draw by Zambia in their penultimate 2022 Africa Cup of Nations qualifier.